Getting to Know Flores de Mayo: How and Why It Is Celebrated in the Philippines

 How did Flores de Mayo Start in the Philippines?

 Spanish conquistadors and friars introduced it in the mid-1800s.
 It is a tribute to the Virgin Mary, who gives rain when farmers ask for it, and the celebration for it represents the farmers’ unwavering gratitude.
 Stories say it makes various flowers bloom and grow new crops for food.
 It has been practiced for hundreds of years, but we still observe them today.
-In fact, it is widely celebrated throughout Luzon, Visayas, and Mindanao.
-Furthermore, it is gaining further recognition abroad, such as in Europe and America, because of the Filipino immigrants who brought it with them.

 What are the Traces of Flores de Mayo in Philippine history?

 This forming giant of culture has long been engraved in the hearts of Filipino Catholics.
 It symbolizes the country’s history and culture – a trademark that should never lose its true essence.
-For a bit of a background on its history, this month-long holy rite began right after the dogma of Immaculate Conception was proclaimed in the year 1854.
-It became even more popular after the published interpretation of Mariano Sevilla’s Flores de Maria.
-His book ‘Mariquite na Bulaklak sa Pagninilay sa Buong Buan nang Mayo ay Inihahandog nang manga Devoto Cay Maria Santisima’ gained popularity and spread its influence across the country.
-In 1867, Flores de Mayo and Santacruzan were officially observed in Malolos, Bulacan.
+For a bit of a background on its history, this month-long holy rite began right after the dogma of Immaculate Conception was proclaimed in 1854.

 It has been dubbed the ‘Queen of Philippine Festivals’ as it is celebrated for the entire month of May and is the most-anticipated festival in the country.
 In Filipino tradition, they make this moment colorful, magical, and pleasing.
 The practice follows an order of gathering the town folks during the afternoon.

-People are expected to give daily prayers and flowers.
+People are expected to give daily prayers, recite the holy rosary, and offer flowers.
 The assorted flowers will be offered to the Virgin Mary before the altar.
 It will be collected until the grand procession occurs at the month’s end.
 You can sense the scent of May through the flowers when you enter the church.
-Suppose you are a foreigner who will witness this opulent festival for the first time.
-In that case, you will realize how Filipinos strongly value Catholicism, which is observable through their overflowing faith.

 Flores de Mayo: A Tradition Passed Down for Generations

 On the other hand, Flores de Mayo is more prevalent in the provinces.
-You can visit any region, such as Cebu, Ilocos Norte, and Aklan.
+You can visit any region, such as Cebu, Ilocos Norte, and Panay.
 It will be less hassle if you have a house and lot to go home to.
 When you arrive in the province, you will be amazed at how this celebration brings townspeople together and brings out the best in them.
 Every day throughout the month, you will see kids and devotees inside the church praying and sharing homemade pre-packed goods.

 If lucky, you will receive free snacks from Hermanos or Hermana roaming around the church.
 Hermanos and Hermana are Spanish terms for sponsors facilitating or managing the holy celebration.
 They are also the ones who provide prizes for activities and competitions in the community.
 Some games that most Filipinos are fond of are coconut grabbing, pig grabbing, and a marathon.

-Participate in the Grandeur Procession of Santacruzan
+Participate in the Grand Procession of Santacruzan

 Volunteers will bring the hand-carried bamboo arcs.
 There’s no need to worry because this procession will be closed by an evening mass, and the town’s mayor will provide food for all.
 If you are wondering how or what is the general order of the procession, they are as follows: